-Some other conditions and diseases, such as Fibromuscular Dysplasia (FMD) and rare connective tissue disorders, such as Vascular Ehlers-Danlos Syndrome and Marfan Syndrome, have been found to be associated with SCAD.
+Some other conditions and diseases, such as Fibromuscular Dysplasia (FMD) and rare connective tissue disorders, such as Vascular Ehlers-Danlos Syndrome and Marfan Syndrome, have been found to be associated with SCAD (NHS information on connective tissue disorders).
 More common connective tissue disorders, such as hypermobility, have also been found in SCAD patients.
 Research is ongoing to discover what the links might be.

 It’s important to note that not all SCAD patients are diagnosed with another condition, so having SCAD does not necessarily mean you will have any of the conditions below.